Culture of Assam: Historical perspective

 The Vaishnava Movement, a 15th-century religio-cultural movement under the leadership of Srimanta Sankardeva and his disciples, has provided another dimension to the Assamese culture.
 A renewed Hinduisation in local forms took place, which was initially greatly supported by the Koch and later by the Ahom Kingdoms.
-The resultant social institutions such as namghar and sattra - the Vaishnav Hermitage have become part of the Assamese way of life.
+The resultant social institutions such as namghar and sattra – the Vaishnav Hermitage have become part of the Assamese way of life.
 The movement contributed greatly towards language, literature, and performing and fine arts.
 On many occasions, the Vaishnav Movement attempted to introduce alien cultural attributes and modify the way of life of the common people.
 Brajavali, a language specially created by introducing words from other Indian languages, failed as a language but left its traces on the Assamese language.
 Moreover, new alien rules were also introduced changing people's food habits and other aspects of cultural life.
 This had a greater impact on the alienation of many ethnocultural and political groups in the later periods.

-During periods when strong politico-economic systems that emerged under powerful dynasties, greater cultural assimilation created common attributes of Assamese culture, while under less powerful politico-economic systems or during political disintegration, more localized attributes were created with spatial differentiation.
+During periods when strong politico-economic systems emerged under powerful dynasties, greater cultural assimilation created common attributes of Assamese culture, while under less powerful politico-economic systems or during political disintegration, more localized attributes were created with spatial differentiation.
 Time-factors for such integrations differentiations have also played an important role along with the position of individual events in the entire series of events.

 With a strong base of tradition and history, modern Assamese culture is greatly influenced by various events that took place in under British rule of Assam and in the Post-British Era.
 The language was standardized by American Missionaries according to that of the Sibsagar District, the nerve center of the Ahom politico-economic system while a renewed Sanskritisation was increasingly adopted for developing Assamese language and grammar (ব্যাকৰণ).
 A new wave of Western and northern Indian influence was apparent in the performing arts and literature.

 Due to increasing efforts of standardization in the 19th and 20th centuries, the localized forms present in different districts and also among the remaining source-cultures with the less-assimilated ethnocultural groups have seen greater alienation.
 However, Assamese culture in its hybrid form and nature is one of the richest and is still under development.
-20th century saw numerous self-determination and identity movement and many states were new states were created in the process as most indigenous tribal communities of the state refused to accept the idea of collective Assamese identity which was imposed upon them.
+20th century saw numerous self-determination and identity movement and many states were new states created in the process as most indigenous tribal communities of the state refused to accept the idea of collective Assamese identity which was imposed upon them.
 Many indigenous tribal communities of the state still oppose the efforts of assimilation into Assamese cultural identity.